krissen/historical_stats/README.md

 - **Configurable measurement points:** Define as many time-based statistics as you want, such as "max last 7 days", "mean last 30 days", "value 24 hours ago", or "total change this month".
 - **Multiple statistics per time window:** Easily select several statistics (min, max, mean) for a single period in one step.
 - **All configuration via UI:** No YAML or manual editing needed; set up and edit everything through Home Assistant’s user interface.
-- **Smart caching:** Efficient use of Home Assistant’s history database; only queries necessary periods.
-- **Entity attributes:** Each measurement/statistic is available as an attribute on the virtual sensor.
+- **Entity attributes:** All measurements/statistics are available as attributes on one virtual sensor.

 ---